SupahXYT/scripts/README.md

 Run `upload-id [ID]` to use.

 ## upload-completed
 This uploads all completed torrents without removing them.
-This makes upload-id irrevelent lol.
+This makes upload-id irrevelent lol, but I guess upload-id can still be used for partially downloaded torrents.

 ### Usage
 Just run the script.
 No paramters.